coredns/coredns.io/content/blog/kubernetes-service-discovery-2.md

     errors
     log stdout
     health
-    kubernetes cluster.local {
+    kubernetes cluster.local 10.3.0.0/24
-      cidrs 10.3.0.0/24
-    }
     proxy . /etc/resolv.conf
     cache 30
 }
 ~~~

-The one difference though, is the `cidrs 10.3.0.0/24` directive.
+The one difference though, is the additions of `10.3.0.0/24` zone.
 This tells the
 Kubernetes middleware that it is responsible for serving `PTR` requests for the reverse
 zone `0.3.10.in-addr.arpa.`.
 In other words, this is what allows reverse DNS
 resolution of services.
 Let's give that a try: